crsten/mongoose-algolia/README.md

 This allows you to have multiple indexes splittet by some properties.
 Very handy in situations where you want to have a seperate index for each company or similar...

+**Powerful hint:** Your indexname function can return an array aswell!
+Let me give you an example: One user belongs to multiple companies, and each company has its own user index -> return an array of all indices the document belongs to, to sync it to every index (company users).

 #### selector
 You can decide which field should be excluded or included by setting the `selector` property (same as in mongoose) *Must be a string*